nasuni-labs/nasuni-dashboards/README.md

     1. Update OUTPUTS section with the InfluxDB IP address & confirm the port.

-    2. Update INPUTS agents with the FQDN of all filers to be monitored.
+    2. Update INPUTS agents value with the FQDN of all filers to be monitored.

-        1. Found under: “Retrieves SNMP values from remote agents”.
+        a.
+Found under: “[inputs.snmp]”.

     3. Update INPUTS community with the community name defined in NMC SNMP settings.